Cincinnati Diabetes Solutions for Diabetics

 Diabetes mellitus, commonly referred to as “diabetes”, is currently the 6th leading cause of death among Americans.
 In fact, well over 26 million Americans currently suffer from a form of this disease.
 The costs associated with diabetes are staggering.
 The American Diabetes Association statistics show an average monthly medical cost incurred by a diabetic falling between $350 – $900 per month and rising.
 Financially, diabetes is one of the most expensive diseases.

-At Baker Chiropractic and Wellness, we’ve been helping patients treat and reverse diabetes for over 18 years.
-Through our comprehensive combination of safe and effective chiropractic care; nutritional and dietary guidance; and development of personalized exercise programs, we have been consistently successful with treating and reversing diabetes without the use of expensive prescription medications.
+At Baker Chiropractic and Wellness, we’ve been helping patients treat diabetes for over 20 years.
+Through our comprehensive combination of safe and effective chiropractic care; nutritional and dietary guidance; and development of personalized exercise programs, we have been consistently successful with treating diabetes without the use of expensive prescription medications.
 Please contact us at (513) 561-2273 or Schedule an Appointment here on our website.
-We can help you or your loved one with diabetes too!
+We may be able to help you or your loved one with diabetes too!

 What is Diabetes